 When the traffic camera program began its deployment in 2010, Pelco brand pan-tilt-zoom cameras were procured in accordance with City Policy, where at least three quotes were received.
 In light of the switch to Avigilon video management software by the City in 2013 and the increase in failures of recent Pelco brand cameras, the Traffic Section has transitioned to both AXIS and Avigilon brand cameras.
-The AXIS brand cameras can be purchased in accordance with City Policy as they are readily available through multiply suppliers.
-Avigilon cameras, however, can only be purchased thru a licensed State vendor.
-Thus, in instances where we feel an Avigilon camera is advantageous for a specific application and software integration for the City, a sole source approval is needed to satisfy the policy as written.
+Avigilon cameras can be purchased in accordance with City Policy as they are readily available through multiple suppliers.
+However, Lappen Security is a local vender certified to provide technical support with Avigilon projects.
+For this reason, they are being added to the sole source purchase list.
+Axis brand cameras can also be purchased in accordance with City Policy as they are readily available through multiply suppliers.
+However, in 2019 the City established a positive relationship with a local Axis supplier named Hunter Security.
+They are serving in a unique support role with integrating Axis into the City's Avigilon video management software.
+They are a certified, high ranking dealer for Axis brand cameras and, as such, are able to offer the maximum discount permitted by the manufacturer.
+Their support has proven to be valuable resource to the City.
+For this reason, they are being added to the sole source purchase list.